moosh3/ispa/README.md

 That imports all models automatically for you; comes in handy.

+#### Building

+Whenever a change in requirements is made, run the `build.sh` script to get a fresh start.
+It rebuilds all things docker related, but does not start anything.

 ## Trello workflow

 An overview of the workflow for using Trello